 Species : Zaire ebolavirus

-Ebola virus (EBOV formerly designed Zaire ebolavirus) is one of five known viruses within the genus ebolavirus.
+Ebola virus (EBOV formerly designed Zaire ebolavirus) is one of five known viruses within the genus Ebolavirus.
 Ebola virus diseases (EVD) first appeared in 1976.
-In 2 simultaneous outbreaks, one in Nzara, Sudan & the other in Yambukku, Democratic republic Congo.
-There are five species that have been identified – Zaire, Bundibugyo, Sudan, Reston & tai Forest.
-The five three Bundibugyo ebolavirus, Zaire ebolavirus, & Sudan ebolavirus have been associated with large in Africa. the virus causing the 2014 West African outbreaks belongs to the Zaire species VHFs may be caused by five distinct families of RNA virus.
-The families Arenaviridae, Filoviridae, Bunyavirida, Flaviviridae & Rhabdoviridae, ranging from non-severe illnesses like lassa fever, Rift valley fever. yellow & Dengue fever to more severe life fever threaving ones likes Ebola virus diseases, Marburg haemorrhagic fever.
-Severe forms are often characterized b extreme systematic manifestations such as widespread vascular damage resulting in extensive haemorrhagic and multiple organ failure.
+In 2 simultaneous outbreaks, one in Nzara, Sudan & the other in Yambukku, Democratic Republic Congo.
+There are five species that have been identified – Zaire, Bundibugyo, Sudan, Reston & Tai Forest.
+The five three Bundibugyo ebolavirus, Zaire ebolavirus, & Sudan ebolavirus have been associated with large in Africa. the virus causing the 2014 West African outbreaks belongs to the Zaire species VHF may be caused by five distinct families of RNA virus.
+The families Arenaviridae, Filoviridae, Bunyaviridae, Flaviviridae & Rhabdoviridae, ranging from non-severe illnesses like Lassa fever, Rift valley fever. yellow & Dengue fever to more severe life fever threatening ones like Ebola virus diseases, Marburg hemorrhagic fever.
+Severe forms are often characterized b extreme systematic manifestations such as widespread vascular damage resulting in extensive hemorrhagic and multiple organ failure.
 The natural reservoir fruits bats & it is primarily transmitted between human & from animals to humans through body fluids.

 There’s no cure for Ebola, though.
 There’s no cure for Ebola, though researchers are working on it.
 Treatment includes an experimental serum that destroys infected cells.
 Symptoms of Ebola and complications are treated as they appear.
 The following basic interventions, when used early, can significantly improve the chances of survival:

-1. Antipyretic agents (eg, acetaminophen, paracetamol) to decrease fever associated with Ebola virus disease.
-Dose reduction of these agents may be needed for patients with progressive hepatic dysfunction.
-Nonsteroidal antiinflammatory agents are generally avoided to help minimize the risk of renal failure, which can contribute to fatal disease.
+- Antipyretic agents (eg, acetaminophen, paracetamol) to decrease fever associated with Ebola virus disease.
+A dose reduction of these agents may be needed for patients with progressive hepatic dysfunction.
+Nonsteroidal anti-inflammatory agents are generally avoided to help minimize the risk of renal failure, which can contribute to fatal disease.

 Anti-motility agents (eg, loperamide) to control diarrhea, and decrease fluid and electrolyte losses.